 A classic reentrancy vulnerability in ERC-3525 deposit handling.
 The onERC721Received callback triggered a second mint during the initial deposit flow, allowing the attacker to double-mint tokens.

 This is exactly the type of bug that automated scanners catch.
-Slither flags reentrancy patterns, and AI-powered analysis can identify the cross-function variant used here.
+Slither flags reentrancy patterns, and AI-powered analysis can identify cross-function variants.

 Venus Protocol — $2M Bad Debt (Price Manipulation)